 The rubber plant is one of the most versatile houseplants that don’t ask for frequent attention and flourishes in low light conditions.
 Apart from its fewer demands, rubber plants efficiently clean formaldehyde from the air.
 Also, it removes CO2 and carbon monoxide from space.

 Check out some of the amazing Rubber Plant Benefits here!

 Boston fern can be an elegant addition to your bedroom.
 You can plant it in hanging baskets.
 This plant helps in removing toxic compounds like formaldehyde, xylene, and toluene from the air and purifies the air.

 To know about the best hanging ferns for baskets, click here!

 Bamboo palm is, of course, not an easy to grow houseplant, yet it deserves a spot in this list of best bedroom plants.
 It can transform the appearance!
 Also, it can remove harmful chemicals such as trichloroethylene and benzene from the air.

 Chrysanthemum can be grown indoors, yes!
 You should grow it in your home not just for its flowers but for its foliage, which absorbs air pollutants like ammonia, formaldehyde, and benzene.

 Want to know how to grow Chrysanthemums in Pots?
 Click here!

 12. Heartleaf Philodendron

-Heartleaf philodendron can be a beautiful and effective addition in your bedroom plants as it can survive well in low light conditions.
-There are many species to try, heart-leaf philodendron is most common.
+Heartleaf philodendron can be a beautiful and effective addition to your bedroom plants as it can survive well in low-light conditions.
+There are many species to try, and heart-leaf philodendron is most common.